 One of the things I love about this recipe is that although they look impressive, the ingredients and process of baking these heart shaped snack cakes and putting them together is straight forward and easy.
 The only unique ingredient you'll need is white candy melts (or whatever color you'd like).
 I typically buy my candy coating at Michaels but I'm starting to see it pop up at Walmart & Target too.

-You’ll also see in the recipe card notes that there’s a couple of substitions you can make too, making this recipe even more flexibile!
-If you don’t feel like collecting a pile of ingredients to make the cake from scratch, by a cake mix and save yourself a few steps.
-Can’t find candy melts at your local store?
-You can also use white chocolate or almond too.
-I think you get where I’m going with this.
+You'll also see in the recipe card notes that there's a couple of substitutions you can make too, making this recipe even more flexible!
+If you don't feel like collecting a pile of ingredients to make the cake from scratch, by a cake mix and save yourself a few steps.
+Can't find candy melts at your local store?
+You can also use white chocolate chips/baking bar or almond bark too.

 - (2) 9x13inch rimmed baking sheets

 For the Cake: